 Chile's central bank raises interest rate to 10.75%

-SANTIAGO, Sept 6 (Reuters) - Chile's central bank raised its benchmark interest rate to 10.75% on Tuesday, from 9.75% previously, and said the monetary policy rate is "near the maximum level considered in the central scenario" in its September quarterly monetary policy report.
+SANTIAGO, Sept 6 (Reuters) - Chile's central bank raised its benchmark interest rate to 10.75% on Tuesday, from 9.75% previously, and said the monetary policy rate is "near the maximum level considered in the central scenario" at its last quarterly monetary policy report.

-The decision to hike by 100 basis points was not unanimous, the central bank noted.
+The central bank's board voted 3-to-2 to hike by 100 basis points, with one board member voting for an increase of 125 basis points and another for a 75 basis points rise.

+Analysts polled by Reuters had been expecting a 75 basis points hike to 10.5%.

 ((Carolina.Pulice@thomsonreuters.com;))